Remembering Amelia Hobart

 Amelia, a bright 19-year-old with a passion for nursing, brought happiness to all.

-Her life was tragically cut short in a fiery crash caused by TWO drunk drivers.
+Her life was tragically cut short in a fiery crash involving TWO drunk drivers.

 #Forever19